Adrian Lester

-Adrian Anthony Lester CBE (born Anthony Harvey; 14 August 1968) is a British actor, director and writer.
-He is the recipient of a Laurence Olivier Award, an Evening Standard Theatre Award and a Critics' Circle Theatre Award for his work on the London stage.
+Adrian Anthony Lester CBE (born Anthony Harvey on 14 August 1968) is a British actor.
+He is the recipient of a Laurence Olivier Award, an Evening Standard Theatre Award and a Critics' Circle Theatre Award for his work on the London stage, and has also been nominated for a Tony Award.

-Early life
+Early life and education

-Lester was born in Birmingham, the son of Jamaican immigrants, Monica, a medical secretary, and Reginald, a manager for a contract cleaning company.
-From the age of nine, Lester sang as a boy treble in the choir of St Chad's Cathedral, Birmingham.
+Lester was born on 14 August 1968 in Birmingham, the son of Jamaican immigrants, Monica, a medical secretary, and Reginald, a manager for a contract cleaning company.

+From the age of 9, Lester sang as a boy treble in the choir of St Chad's Cathedral, Birmingham.
 At 14, he began acting with the Birmingham Youth Theatre.
-After leaving Archbishop Masterson RC School, he attended Joseph Chamberlain Sixth Form College for one year, before completing three years of training at the Royal Academy of Dramatic Art in London.
+After leaving Archbishop Masterson RC School, Lester attended Joseph Chamberlain Sixth Form College for one year, before winning a place at the Royal Academy of Dramatic Art (RADA) in 1986, at which he completed three years of training, graduating in 1989.

 Career

 Theatre

 Lester received an Ian Charleson Award commendation and a Time Out Award for his 1991 performance as Rosalind in Cheek by Jowl's all-male production of As You Like It.
+In 1992 he played Paul in the UK premiere of John Guare's Six Degrees Of Separation, alongside Stockard Channing at the Royal Court Theatre in a production that transferred to the West End's Comedy Theatre.
 In 1993, he played Anthony Hope in the National Theatre's production of Sweeney Todd: The Demon Barber of Fleet Street.
-He has also appeared on stage as Robert in the musical Company, for which he won an Olivier Award, and in the title role of Hamlet (Carlton TV Theatre Award).
+He has also appeared on stage as Robert in the Donmar Warehouse production of the Stephen Sondheim musical Company, for which he won an Olivier Award, and in the title role of Hamlet (Carlton TV Theatre Award).

-In 2003, Lester played the title role in Henry V at the National Theatre.
+In 2003, he played the title role in Henry V at the National Theatre.

 In 2010, he played the part of Brick in Tennessee Williams' play Cat on a Hot Tin Roof at the Novello Theatre in London.

-In 2012, Lester appeared as Ira Aldridge in the play Red Velvet, written by his wife Lolita Chakrabarti.
+In 2012, he appeared as Ira Aldridge in the play Red Velvet, written by his wife Lolita Chakrabarti.

 Lester played the part of Othello in the Shakespeare play of the same name in 2013 alongside Rory Kinnear as Iago at the National Theatre.
 Both actors won the Best Actor award in the Evening Standard Theatre Awards for their roles; the award is traditionally given to only one actor, but the judges were unable to choose between the pair.

+In 2018, he played Sky Masterson in the Royal Albert Hall production of Guys and Dolls.

-In 2021, Lester appeared in the live-streamed production of Hymn written by his wife Lolita Chakrabarti for the Almeida Theatre.
+In 2021, he appeared in the live-streamed production of Hymn written by his wife Lolita Chakrabarti for the Almeida Theatre.
 The play co-starred Danny Sapani and was performed with social distancing in place in accordance with COVID-19 restrictions.

-Lester made his Broadway debut in the 2021 production of The Lehman Trilogy, directed by Sam Mendes.
+He made his Broadway debut in the 2021 production of The Lehman Trilogy, directed by Sam Mendes.
+His performance earned him a Tony Award nomination.